fuww/sharedtermsandprivacy/content/cookies.md

 Advertising keeps FashionUnited and many of the websites and services you use free of charge.
 We work hard to make sure that ads are safe, unobtrusive and as relevant as possible.
 For example, you won’t see pop-up ads on FashionUnited nor ads containing malware, ads for counterfeit goods or those that attempt to misuse your personal information.

-FashionUnited uses DoubleClick for Publishers (DFP) from Google to manage its advertising.
+FashionUnited uses Google Advertising Services to manage its advertising.

 ## How FashionUnited uses cookies in advertising